thecartercenter/nemo-docs/content/smssetup/smssetup.rst

 Twilio
 ------

-If you are using `Twilio <https://www.twilio.com>`_ as your SMS provider you need to set the following settings in Elmo:
+If you are using `Twilio <https://www.twilio.com>`_ as your SMS provider you need to set the following settings in NEMO/ELMO:

 1. Click :guilabel:`Settings`.
 2. Make sure the :guilabel:`Default Outgoing Provider:` is set to :guilabel:`Twilio`.